rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-matrix/index.md

 The [Github](https://github.com/) mirror repository for this project is here: [https://github.com/rollyourown-xyz/ryo-matrix](https://github.com/rollyourown-xyz/ryo-matrix)

-The [rollyourown.xyz](https://rollyourown.xyz/) repository for this project is here: [https://git.rollyourown.xyz/ryo-projects/ryo-matrix](https://git.rollyourown.xyz/ryo-projects/ryo-matrix) (not publicly accessible)
+The rollyourown repository for this project is here: [https://git.rollyourown.xyz/ryo-projects/ryo-matrix](https://git.rollyourown.xyz/ryo-projects/ryo-matrix) (not publicly accessible)

 ## Dependencies

-This project depends on and deploys the following [rollyourown.xyz](https://rollyourown.xyz) modules:
+This project depends on and deploys the following rollyourown modules:

 - The [Ingress Proxy module](/rollyourown/project_modules/ryo-ingress-proxy/) to provide certificate management by [Certbot](https://certbot.eff.org/) and HTTPS proxying by the [HAProxy](https://www.haproxy.org/) load balancer / TLS proxy